-The Otjiuapehuri Prospect lies on the Namibia-Botswana border in an isolated region of the Hoveka Traditional Authority.
-Limited waterbore drilling suggests the Kalahari sand thickness is between 60 and 80m.
+The Otjiuapehuri Prospect in Namibia lies on the Namibia-Botswana border in an isolated region of the Hoveka Traditional Authority.
+A camp has been set up and drilling has commenced, intersecting 70m of the Kalahari sand as expected.

 The magnetic interpretation shows a complex magnetic signature with a number of reverse polarity bullseye circular features.
 Interpretation of the recent gravity survey has been very informative, although it is unclear what the basement features are geologically as no drilling has ever been completed in this region.